 Award travel and elite status will significantly evolve as the loyalty programs merge.

 - Mileage Conversion: Asiana Club miles will likely convert into SKYPASS at a specified ratio.
+The exact ratio is a point of contention, pending the revised plan to the FTC.

 - Elite Status Matching: Asiana’s elite tiers (Silver, Diamond, Diamond Plus, etc.) will be matched to equivalent SKYPASS tiers.